Twitter vs. Facebook: Which Is Best for Your Business?

 5. Pick a Platform

-At this point, after doing some testing, you can really make an informed decision on what platform you should focus on.
+Now you can really make an informed decision on what platform you should focus on.

 You definitely don’t want to spread yourself too thin at the start.